Skip to content

 • What Is a Depression Nap?What Is a Depression Nap?

-• The Connection Between Depression & TirednessDepression & Tiredness
+• Depression & TirednessDepression & Tiredness

-• When to Seek Help for Depression NappingWhen to Seek Help
+• When to Seek HelpWhen to Seek Help

-• How to Cope With Depression NapsHow to Cope
+• How to CopeHow to Cope

-• Treatment for Depression NapsTreatment Options
+• Treatment OptionsTreatment Options

-• Additional ResourcesResources
+• Additional ResourcesAdditional Resources

 Depression naps often result from subconscious feelings of exhaustion due to depression, and taking naps may be the only way some people can cope with the symptoms.
 There are strong connections between sleep health and mental health, and hypersomnia can be a symptom of depression, leading to the term “depression naps.”

-BetterHelp has over 20,000 licensed therapists who provide convenient and affordable online therapy.
-BetterHelp starts at $60 per week.
-Complete a brief questionnaire and get matched with the right therapist for you.
+Would you like to feel more happiness and joy?
+BetterHelp has over 30,000 licensed therapists who provide convenient and affordable online therapy.
+BetterHelp starts at $65 per week and is FSA/HSA eligible by most providers.
+Take a free online assessment and get matched with the right therapist for you.

 What Is a Depression Nap?